Lesson 4 - American colonialism, slavery and the origins of the USA

 Activity 2. - North American colonisation

-Using the information above, what were three main motivations for colonisation which were common amongst a number of European powers?
+Using the information above, what were three main motivations for colonisation which were common amongst the European powers?
+Include the map of European settlements as part of your answer.

-Using the information above, what were three main motivations for colonisation which were common amongst a number of European powers?
+Using the information above, what were three main motivations for colonisation which were common amongst the European powers?
+Include the map of European settlements as part of your answer.

 The first documented arrival of enslaved Africans in North America was in 1619, when twenty slaves were brought to Jamestown.
 Slaves were a crucial part of the transatlantic trade system, where they were exchanged for goods in the Americas, contributing to the economic growth of both the colonies and Europe. (see map below) The slave trade grew, with both Dutch and English merchants participating, and by 1795 Liverpool had over one hundred ships involved in the trade.
 As we will study later, the slave trade was essential to the growth of the British Empire and one of the key reasons to expain why the industrial revolution began in Britain first.
 (Matu 4 - Lesson 1)

 By 1800, an estimated 10 to 15 million Africans had been forcibly transported to the Americas, a horrific loss of life and liberty.
 The dehumanisation of enslaved Africans was a crucial aspect of the system, with the enslaved being seen as 'human cattle' rather than people.
-See the Steven Spielberg's powerful depiction of the notorious 'Middle Passage' of the Triangle Trade System from his 1997 film Amistad.
+See below the Steven Spielberg's powerful depiction of the notorious 'Middle Passage' of the Triangle Trade System from his 1997 film Amistad.
+Unlike many stories that depict enslaved individuals as passive victims, the Amistad revolt places them at the center of their liberation story.
+Led by Sengbe Pieh (Joseph Cinqué), the captives on La Amistad demonstrated remarkable courage and leadership by organizing a revolt, overtaking their captors, and attempting to navigate their way back to Africa.

 The first documented arrival of enslaved Africans in North America was in 1619, when twenty slaves were brought to Jamestown.
 Slaves were a crucial part of the transatlantic trade system, where they were exchanged for goods in the Americas, contributing to the economic growth of both the colonies and Europe. (see map below) The slave trade grew, with both Dutch and English merchants participating, and by 1795 Liverpool had over one hundred ships involved in the trade.
 As we will study later, the slave trade was essential to the growth of the British Empire and one of the key reasons to expain why the industrial revolution began in Britain first.
 (Matu 4 - Lesson 1)

 By 1800, an estimated 10 to 15 million Africans had been forcibly transported to the Americas, a horrific loss of life and liberty.
 The dehumanisation of enslaved Africans was a crucial aspect of the system, with the enslaved being seen as 'human cattle' rather than people.
-See the Steven Spielberg's powerful depiction of the notorious 'Middle Passage' of the Triangle Trade System from his 1997 film Amistad.
+See below the Steven Spielberg's powerful depiction of the notorious 'Middle Passage' of the Triangle Trade System from his 1997 film Amistad.
+Unlike many stories that depict enslaved individuals as passive victims, the Amistad revolt places them at the center of their liberation story.
+Led by Sengbe Pieh (Joseph Cinqué), the captives on La Amistad demonstrated remarkable courage and leadership by organizing a revolt, overtaking their captors, and attempting to navigate their way back to Africa.

 Pre-revolutionary USA had 20% enslaved individuals, with an additional 5-10% indentured servants, forming 25-30% of the population.
 This was similar to the slave states of ancient Greece.
 Classical Athens (remember 9e?) and Revolutionary USA both relied on coerced labour.